codetalkio/codethoughts.io/posts/2018-02-07-Mobile-Haskell.md

 This post will be an attempt to piece together the tools and various attempts into a coherent step-by-step on how to guide.
 We will start by setting up the tools needed, and then build an iOS app that runs in both the simulator and on the device itself (i.e. an x86 build and an arm build).

-For the impatient and brave, simply
+For the impatient and brave, simply,

 - clone down the [MobileHaskellFun](https://github.com/Tehnix/MobileHaskellFun) repository,
 - run `./setup-tools.sh` to set up the tools,